hijiriworld/intuitive-custom-post-order/README.md

 Intuitively, order items( Posts, Pages, ,Custom Post Types, Custom Taxonomies, Sites ) using a drag and drop sortable JavaScript.

-Select sortable items from 'Intuitive CPT' menu of Setting menu in WordPress.
+Select sortable items from 'Intuitive CPO' menu of Setting menu in WordPress.

 In addition, You can re-override the parameters of `orderby` and `order`, by using the `WP_Query` or `pre_get_posts` or `query_posts()` or `get_posts()`.<br>
 ATTENTION: Only if you use `get_posts()` to re-overwrite to the default order( `orderby=date, order=DESC` ), You need to use own custom parameter `orderby=default_date`.